Stefan Molyneux: Career

 In early 1995, Molyneux and his brother Hugh founded Caribou Systems Corporation, a Toronto-based provider of environmental database software.
 The company was sold in 2000.

 Molyneux began a podcast called Freedomain Radio (FDR) in 2004.
 Over the next 13 years, he created over 1,000 podcasts and videos.
-Meanwhile, Molyneux wrote nine articles for the personal website of Lew Rockwell in 2005.
+Meanwhile, Molyneux wrote nine articles for the personal website of Lew Rockwell in 2005 and was a narrator in 2011 and 2012 for the Mises Institute think tank, which Rockwell founded.
 In 2010, Molyneux appeared on the Press TV program On the Edge hosted by Max Keiser, and first participated on Alex Jones' InfoWars show the following year.
-In that year and 2012, he appeared on the RT program Adam vs. the Man, hosted by the libertarian Adam Kokesh.
+In that year and 2012, he made regular appearances on the RT program Adam vs. the Man, hosted by the libertarian Adam Kokesh.

 In 2014, Molyneux, who has spoken out against copyright, used the DMCA to take down several videos from a YouTube channel that mocked Molyneux's actions and statements.

 In July 2018, Molyneux and Canadian political activist Lauren Southern toured the Australian cities of Sydney and Melbourne.
-Molyneux disparaged pre-colonisation Australian Aboriginal culture, calling it "very violent", and downplayed massacres perpetrated against Aborigines, saying that the European takeover of Australia had been less violent than other such takeovers, and that the settlers "were trying to stop infanticide and mass rape".
+Molyneux disparaged pre-colonisation Australian Aboriginal culture, calling it "very violent", and downplayed massacres perpetrated against Aboriginals, saying that the European takeover of Australia had been less violent than other such takeovers, and that the settlers "were trying to stop infanticide and mass rape".

 In July 2018, Molyneux applied for a travel visa to visit New Zealand for a speaking tour with Southern.
 Immigration Minister Iain Lees-Galloway described their views as "repugnant", but said they met immigration character requirements and cleared their entry.
 The pair had not secured a venue, as Auckland Council had cancelled their initial booking, citing health and safety concerns.
 The pair briefly cancelled and then resumed the tour over difficulties with the venue.
 The subsequent booking of a private venue was revoked by its owners.
 In retaliation, their venue was vandalised.
 The failure to find a venue was celebrated by around 1,000 protestors, who said the planned event had nothing to do with freedom of speech.
 Prime Minister Jacinda Ardern said New Zealand is "hostile" to the views of the speakers and, "I think you'll see from the reaction they've had from New Zealanders that their views are not those that are shared by this country, and I'm quite proud of that".

 In August 2018, the Mayor of Auckland, Phil Goff, tweeted that Council venues should not be used to "stir up ethnic or religious tensions", and that "we've got no obligation at all" to provide a venue for hate speech.
 For agreeing with the cancellation, Green Party co-leader Marama Davidson received death threats.